 We won’t go into great detail on how to prepare for a presentation at a conference.
 That’s a topic for another article.
 But, let’s talk about how to prepare for attending and how to network at an academic conference.

-First and foremost, know the conference.
-Prior to attending, you will have a list of the events, workshops, presentations and other happenings at the conference.
+First and foremost, try to learn as much as you can about the conference.
+Prior to attending, you will have a list of the events, workshops, presentations, and other happenings at the conference.
 Take the time to read this information, and make notes of presentations that are interesting to you.
 Plan out your days to maximize opportunities to gather interesting information and network with individuals.

 How to Make Meaningful Connections

 There are a wide variety of ways to put yourself in situations during an academic conference that will naturally encourage you to make connections to further your work and research.
 These can include: